Malang: Culture

 As a center of tourism, Malang has various places of interest which can be classified into local, regional, national and international standards, including traditional dance performances such as Tari Topeng (Mask Dance), Jaranan Pegon (Divine Horse Dance), Tari Beskalan (Beskalan Dance), Tari Bedayan Malang (Welcome Guests Dance), and Tari Grebeg Wiratama (Soldier's Fame Dance).
 There is also Topeng' or mask handicraft in the villages of Jabung and Kedungmonggo, which have become a familiar landmark in Malang Regency.

 Football is considered a second religion in Malang.
 The city is home to Arema FC, a popular football club in Indonesia which is also known in the AFC for its internationally acclaimed achievements.

-Malang is also home to a thriving transgender (waria) community headed by Miss Waria Indonesia 2006, Merlyn Sopjan.
-Many warias work in entertainment industry, beauty salons or become prostitutes.
-However, they still face prejudice and they can't get many employment options.
+Malang is also home to a large transgender (waria) community.

 Historic landmarks

 Because it has been inhabited since prehistoric, various prehistoric objects have been found in Malang.
 In Bakalankrajan, the people found mortar and dolmen.
 They also found mortar and scratch stones in Tlogomas which are stored in the Mpu Purwa Museum.
 In addition, the relics of the Hindu-Buddhist Kingdom did not lose.
 There has been found a Shiva sect of Hindu worship in the days of Singhasari or Majapahit in the place near McDonald's restaurant in Dinoyo named the Ketawanggede Site.

 The most famous historical landmark is the relics of the Dutch era.
 There are historical objects such as ceramic paintings at Hotel Pelangi, Dutch heritage buildings on Jalan Ijen, and ancient buildings with colonial architecture style.
 The Jalan Ijen area is one of the legacies of architect Herman Thomas Karsten.
 The Dutch inherited utilities such as drainage.
 Small objects such as ancient Dutch guldier money were exhibited in 2013.

+Islamic era landmarks include the Pondok Pesantren Bi Ba'a Fadlrah, a madrasa built in 1978 known for its eclectic architecture and bright white and blue tiled exterior.